Trans Labrador Highway

 Rocky Harbour is a picturesque little town with a nice hotel by the bay.
 After changing into people clothes, I made my way to the restaurant for a few beers and some great fish and chips.
 Tomorrow was going to be an early day as I needed to get to the ferry before noon.

 The ride from Rocky Harbour to Port aux Basque started off as one of the coldest rides I've taken in a long, long time.
-I had 330km to ride before noon, so I got one of those as-the-sun-breaks starts.
+I had 330km to ride before noon, so I got one of those as-the-sun-rise starts.
 Again, I was keeping an eye out for moose and deer, as these guys would be heading home after a night of food and festivities.

 The first hour of the ride was cold, really COLD.
 I had my electric vest and heated grips turned all the way up, and I still couldn’t keep my fingers from freezing.
 Even sticking my hands on the Beast's jugs didn't thaw them out!
 But, it wasn't raining or snowing, and I didn't see any moose or deer, so life is good.